bde-dev/bde-dev.github.io/content/posts/synology-csi-operator.md

 ![Synology LUN](/images/synology-lun.png)

+## Next Steps

+### Backups

+The end-goal for backups is to remain outside of Synology DSM.

+As most of the apps I will use and create will have `cnpg` databases, the plan is to point the `backup` and `seed` properties of `cnpg` clusters to `Azure blob storage`.

+### Cloud Native PostgreSQL Operator Integration

+The next step for spinning up persistent deployments and creating cloud-native `dotnet` apps is creating `postgresql` databases with the Synology as the backing storage.

+I will need to explore if the default storage class annotation is enough for any new `cnpg` cluster to use Synology operator volumes automatically.

-## FluxCD Integration
+### FluxCD Integration

-I chose not to bring `synology-csi` into flux just yet, as it is one of those deployments i would prefer manual control over due to its non-idempotent nature.
+I chose not to bring `synology-csi` into flux just yet, as it is one of those deployments I would prefer manual control over due to its non-idempotent nature.

-I have still defined the `kustomization.yaml` in case I decide to GitOps the synology in the future.
+I have still defined the `kustomization.yaml` in case I decide to GitOps the Synology in the future.